Tips for Creating a Professional Certificate

 Creating professional certificate templates for use in workplace award ceremonies is a great way to let your employees know you appreciate them without having to spend a fortune on expensive prizes.
 Here are a few tips to help you create certificates that people will display proudly.

-Choose an appropriate color scheme.
 There is no one size fits all method of creating professional workplace certificates, but one thing you definitely want to pay attention to is your use of color.
 Some colors, like neons and pastels, look great but bring across a more lighthearted feel than others.
-If you’re creating an official workplace certificate, stay away from loud colors and stick to more conservative blacks, greys and blues on white paper.
+If you’re creating an official workplace certificate, stay away from loud colors and stick to a more conservative color, like black, gray, and blue on white paper.
 If you’re giving away a series of slightly more goofy awards for things like “Funniest Person in the Office” or “Best Boss Ever,” feel free to experiment.

 If you need help creating certificates or just want to explore your options, pay a visit to Paper Direct and check out our variety of custom and standard certificates available today.